Skip to main content

 1. Prepare a tiny CSV file

-Create a CSV file on your computer called first-campaign-test.csv with 2 contacts:
+Create a CSV file on your computer called first-campaign-test.csv with 2 contacts.
+It needs at least these columns:

 to_number,first_name